 UCPS offers enrolled Lehigh students time-limited individual counseling as one of our clinical services.
-Individual counseling involves meeting one-on-one with one of our staff therapists for 45-50 minutes, typically weekly or bi-weekly.
+Individual counseling involves meeting one-on-one with one of our therapists for 45-50 minutes.
 UCPS offers time-limited counseling, though the quantity of sessions provided depends on a number of individual factors.
 You may find that one or two sessions are enough to meet your needs, or instead you might complete several sessions across an academic semester.
 Our counseling services are offered to enrolled students free of charge.

 How might individual counseling help you?